Choosing a Medical Real Estate Developer

 The availability of these resources can act as hints as to whether your developer is a “long-term hold developer” or a “merchant developer.”
 Merchant developers are known for developing property and quickly flipping it to make a profit.
 To truly set up your medical practice for success you need to plan for the long-term.
 It’s important to secure a developer that aligns with your vision.

-If you need further information or assistance navigating the development of your medical practice, the team at Ashton Gray are experts in developing successful practices in the exciting and evolving industry of medical retail.
+If you need further information or assistance navigating the development of your medical office building, the team at Ashton Gray are experts in developing successful practices in the exciting and evolving industry of medical retail.